qStivi/qPrintQueue/README.md

 **9. Implemented Features**

+* Fixed a rare crash when cancelling downloads: The app now tracks the download progress dialog state and avoids double-closing it, preventing navigator stack errors (especially with go_router and on macOS file save cancel).
 * Login on Enter key press - Press Enter in the password field to submit login
 * Back button in Settings screen - Easy navigation back to the main screen
 * Back button in Job Edit screen - Ability to abort job creation/editing